-The issue concludes with a collection of reviews on publications relating to Romantic-era literature, intertextuality, and print culture, beginning with a review essay on two recent books that analyse the ideological landscape of England and Scotland.
-This is followed by shorter reviews of studies of nineteenth-century medievalism and its reconstruction by women writers; a new edition of James Hogg’s The Mountain Bard; monograph studies on religion, and its role in the work of John Clare and as it relates to the gothic; and examinations of nineteenth-century literary tourism.
+The issue concludes a collection of ten reviews of publications relating to Romantic-era literature, intertextuality and print culture.
+These range from considerations of the complex relationships that emerged during the period across various national boundaries (Atlantic/Transatlantic, Ireland, the Highlands, Paris); biographical and autobiographical studies; science and Romantic identity; and the politics of protest in the post-Waterloo age.
 Following the reviews is an updated list of ‘Books Received’ for review by Romantic Textualities, which enables interested readers and potential reviewers to view a various print-culture related works that are available for review in future issues of the journal.

 In addition to the various essays, reports and reviews that make up this issue, we are delighted to announce that Romantic Textualities is expanding its remit in a significant way.
 The journal is now supported by a regularly updated blog, which complements the periodical nature of its outputs, offering a range of posts from an international team of over a dozen contributors.
 Items covered focus on our bloggers’ research into and teaching of Romanticism, as well as items of interest and reviews of conferences, exhibitions and online resources.
 Through the blog, we hope to encourage visitors to make more frequent visits to the journal in order to engage with exciting and dynamic new research that’s taking place in the field of Romantic studies.